acosta109/Project-1/README.md

 a series of evalutions to best understand our population and its relationship to mental health.
 Most importantly, for our final analysis, we're thinking about how this data will shape the next steps in our research.

-e.g. What other questions would we want to ask to get a better understanding of a popualation?
+e.g. What other questions would we want to ask to get a better understanding of a population?
 What data seems to have no statistical significnce and is it worth further inquiry?

 The questions we explored are as follows: